$386 Find Cheap Flights from Australia to San Diego

 • Three VIP airline lounges are located inside the airport in Terminal 2.
 These are the Delta SkyClub, United Club, and a joint Airspace Lounge/American Airlines Admirals Club.

-Top airlines flying from Australia to San Diego
+Reviews of the top 3 airlines serving from Australia to San Diego

 See real verified KAYAK customer reviews for airlines flying to San Diego.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from Australia to San Diego.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.